 ½ cup whole wheat pastry flour (or Gluten Free flour NOT Almond Flour)

 A pinch of nutmeg (I used fresh and grated it myself)

-4 tbsp butter unsalted
+4 tablespoon butter unsalted

-2 tbsp of confectioners sugar
+2 tablespoon of confectioners sugar

 How do you make Jacobs Pancakes Recipe?